theng23/Analyze-Revenue-Phone-Sales-Store-SQL/README.md

 |2015 04|18828        |
 |2015 05|19934        |

-Order volume fluctuates from 16,963 in January to 20,830 in May, showing an overall upward trend with occasional dips, likely influenced by seasonality or promotions.
+**Conclusion:** Order volume fluctuates from 16,963 in January to 20,830 in May, showing an overall upward trend with occasional dips, likely influenced by seasonality or promotions.

 ###  **Q3.
 Which brand of phone do Male and Female customers like the most?
 Top 3? (based on TransactionID)**
 - SQL Code